-CJ253 Introduction to Penology 3 class hrs/wk, 3 cr.
+CJ253 Introduction to Penology 3 class hr/wk, 3 cr.

 Introduces the theories and practices of punishment.
 Includes processes devised and practiced for the repression and prevention of crime.
 Covers a historical overview of society's choices of punishment, the evolutionary process of punishment reform in the United States, and the continual dilemma of balancing the punishment of offenders and the expectation of rehabilitation.
+Prerequisite: CJ103 with criminal history clearance; or current professional in the field; or consent of instructor.
 F, W